Does Algorithmic Uncertainty Sway Human Experts? Evidence from a Field Experiment in Selective College Admissions: Methods

 This definition does not assume the existence of a ground-truth or objectively correct decision, nor does it require that either the human decision or the algorithmic prediction be accurate.
-Algorithmic reliance is defined purely in terms of how observed decisions respond to changes in the algorithmic input, holding the individual fixed.
+Algorithmic sensitivity is defined purely in terms of how observed decisions respond to changes in the algorithmic input.

-For example, if across individuals decisions are favorable 40\% of the time when $a^H$ is shown and 30\% of the time when $a^L$ is shown, then $\text{AR}(a^H,a^L)=0.10$.
-This means that presenting $a^H$ rather than $a^L$ increases the probability of a favorable decision by 10 percentage points on average, regardless of whether either prediction—or the resulting decisions—is correct.
-In settings characterized by predictive multiplicity, algorithmic reliance captures whether model-contingent differences in algorithmic scores translate into differences in real outcomes for the same individual.
+For example, if across individuals decisions are favorable 40\% of the time when $a^H$ is shown and 30\% of the time when $a^L$ is shown, then $\text{AS}(a^H,a^L)=0.10$: presenting $a^H$ rather than $a^L$ increases the probability of a favorable decision by 10 percentage points on average.
+In settings characterized by predictive multiplicity, algorithmic sensitivity captures whether model-contingent differences in algorithmic scores translate into differences in real outcomes for the same individual.